 rev- Git commit (any revision such as a branch or tag name, or a commit hash).
 If

 repois not a Git repo, this option is ignored.
 Default:

 remote- name of the DVC remote to look for the target data.
 Default: The default remote of

 remoteargument is not given.
 For local projects, the cache is tied before the default remote.

 mode- specifies the mode in which the file is opened.
 Defaults to

 encoding- codec used to decode the file contents to a string.
 This should only be used in text mode.
 Defaults to

 "utf-8".
 Mirrors the namesake parameter in builtin

 pathcannot be found in

-Any data artifact hosted online can be loaded directly in your Python code with this API.
+Any file tracked in a DVC project (and stored remotely) can be loaded directly in your Python code with this API.
 For example, let's say that you want to load and unserialize a binary model from a repo on GitHub:

 import pickle import dvc.api model = pickle.loads( dvc.api.read( 'model.pkl', repo='https://github.com/example/project.git' mode='rb' ) )